Last Updated on July 6, 2023

 The crate becomes a familiar, personal “den” where your dog can feel relaxed and safe.

 Obedience is a trait that this breed is known for.
 American Bullies come from a working dog background and will learn to follow commands quickly.
-That’s why they perform well in shows and make great guard/service dogs.
+That’s why they perform well in shows and make great guard and service dogs.

 By developing obedience early on, you’ll be rewarded with a reliable, well-behaved dog that understands you’re the one in charge.

 This is the most important method of training for the American Bully.
-She is wonderful with children but can be stand-offish with other dogs unless well socialized from an early age.
+He is wonderful with children but can be stand-offish with other dogs unless well-socialized from an early age.

-You can introduce her to other dogs by bringing her to the dog park on the weekends.
-Keep her on a leash and let her slowly approach furry friends for a meet-and-greet.
-Soon, her natural inclination for being outgoing will take over and she’ll be wagging her tail to meet everyone.
+You can introduce him to other dogs by bringing him to the dog park on the weekends.
+Keep him on a leash and let him slowly approach furry friends for a meet-and-greet.
+Soon, his natural inclination for being outgoing will take over and he’ll be wagging his tail to meet everyone.

 When it comes to health, the American Bully does quite well.
 It has an average lifespan of 8 to 12 years.